Adi2005-tecgh/Diseases-prediction-using-weather-and-symptoms/README.md

 ⚠️ Disclaimer

 This is not a medical diagnostic tool.
-It only provides probabilistic predictions and should not replace professional medical advice.
+It provides probabilistic predictions and should not replace professional medical advice.

 👨‍💻 Author